How much does it cost to furnish a 2-bed Airbnb in Cape Town?: The real cost of furnishing a standout Airbnb in Cape Town

 A mid-range bedroom setup can easily exceed R50 000, and that’s excluding linen, which is often supplied by the management agency.

 And remember — that’s just one bedroom.
+And the list doesn't include a rug or a desk.

 Smaller bedrooms are the hardest to get right.
 With the wrong choices, they feel cramped; with the right ones, they feel calm, comfortable and far bigger than they are.